Skip to content

 80-20 Rule (Pareto Principle)

-Roughly 80% of the effects of systems are caused by 20% of their causes.
-Named after Vilfredo Pareto, who discovered that 80% of Italian land was owned by 20% of the people.
-In complex projects, 80% of the time invested lies in 20% of the work (the tweaking stage).
+Roughly 80% of effects are caused by 20% of causes.
+Named after Vilfredo Pareto's observation that 80% of Italian land was owned by 20% of the people.
+In projects, 80% of time typically lies in the final 20% of work — the tweaking stage.

 Historical Momentum

-Complex systems seem to have an ingrained collective memory.
-Even when all preconditions for change are met and public will is there, historic momentum can cause a system to change very slowly.
-To overcome it, search for positive exponential drivers to accelerate the transition, or provide a "transition boost" -- a short moment of excessive impulse.
+Even when all preconditions for change are present and public will exists, complex systems can change very slowly due to ingrained collective memory.
+To overcome it, find positive exponential drivers to accelerate transition, or apply a short "transition boost" — a period of concentrated impulse.

 Tragedy of the Commons

-Named after Garrett Hardin's 1968 article: the depletion of a common resource shared by a group, even though each member knows the depletion works against their interests.
-This effect strengthens as systems grow in population and is a reason why some degree of centralized management is necessary in any system.
+Named after Garrett Hardin's 1968 essay: a shared resource gets depleted even when each member of the group knows depletion works against their interests.
+The effect strengthens as populations grow and is a reason why some degree of centralized management is necessary in any system.

 The Cobra Effect

-British India tried to eliminate cobras by offering rewards for captured snakes.
-Locals started breeding cobras to collect rewards.
-When the program was cancelled, breeders released their snakes, increasing the population.
-The cobra effect occurs when an attempted solution makes the problem worse through unintended consequences.
+British India offered rewards for captured cobras; locals started breeding them.
+When the program ended, breeders released their snakes, increasing the population beyond the original level.
+An attempted solution that makes the problem worse through unintended consequences.

 Working with System Dynamics

-Understanding these behaviors does not allow you to predict complex systems, but it does allow you to prepare for them, design for resilience, and find leverage points for change.
+Understanding these behaviors does not allow you to predict complex systems, but it does let you prepare for them, design for resilience, and find leverage points for change.
+SiD's network parameters help identify exponential patterns between individual parameters — particularly relevant when scaling sustainable systems, since RAH indicators often respond nonlinearly to changes in complexity.